-There has been general consensus over the years that there are three main parenting styles: Permissive, Authoritarian and Authoritative (with Authoritative being the ideal).
-But because humans are not robots, we are not so easily placed into three simple categories.
+In the 1960’s, psychologist, Diana Baumrind identified main parenting styles: Permissive, Authoritarian and Authoritative.
+For the most part, this categorization of parenting styles remains the framework for evaluating parent-child interactions today (researchers eventually added a fourth style called uninvolved or neglected).
+But because humans are not robots, we are not so easily placed into simple categories.
 It might be better to view parenting styles as along a continuum.
-Let’s consider the continuum and then look at what range on the continuum provides both the safety and structure that kids need to thrive.
+Let’s consider the continuum and then look at what range on the continuum provides both the safety and structure that kids need to thrive and what style works best for your family.

 We can view parenting styles through the lens of a continuum of control, with high need for control on one end and no need for control on the other.